 Part B – in relation to sustainability and environmental policy studies:

-Part ‘B’ will be delivered by a combination of lectures, seminar discussions (including use of previously circulated reading, group work exercises and a computer-lab session involving the use of Ecological Footprint software.
+Part ‘B’ will be delivered by a combination of lectures, seminar discussions (including use of previously circulated reading), group work exercises and a computer-lab session involving the use of Footprint ReporterTM, an online carbon and ecological footprint software.

 Whilst studying this module, students will practise and develop a number of skills.
 Students will learn to identify the relative merits of contrasting epistemological and methodological perspectives on the research process.
 They will learn when and how to use different research methods.
 They will develop skills in ideas generation and in the identification of a researchable topic.
 Students will also develop skills in writing research proposals and undertaking literature reviews.
 Whilst not actually carrying out independent research in this module, students will be given the necessary skills to design and implement a piece of research on their own.

 For Part B, students will acquire skills that are particularly relevant to the sustainability field: